U.S. judge blocks Trump administration's ban on new TikTok downloads

 The Commerce Department said in a statement it “will comply with the injunction and has taken immediate steps to do so.”

-The statement, which defended the TikTok order and Trump’s executive order demanding owner ByteDance divest its TikTok U.S. operations within 90 days, did not specify whether the government would appeal.
+The statement, which defended the TikTok order and Trump’s executive order demanding owner ByteDance divest its TikTok U.S. operations, did not specify whether the government would appeal.

+The injunction comes at a time when negotiations are underway to hammer out terms of a preliminary deal for Walmart Inc and Oracle Corp to take stakes in a new company, TikTok Global, that would oversee U.S. operations.
+Trump has said he had given the deal his “blessing.”

+But key terms of the deal - including who will have majority ownership - are in dispute.
+ByteDance has also said any deal will need to be approved by China and Beijing has revised its list of technologies subject to export bans, in a way that gives it a say over any TikTok deal.

+TikTok said it was pleased with the injunction and added it would maintain its “ongoing dialogue with the government to turn our proposal, which the president gave his preliminary approval to last week, into an agreement.”

-John E. Hall, a lawyer for TikTok, argued the ban was “unprecedented” and “irrational” during a 90-minute Sunday morning hearing.
+John E. Hall, a lawyer for TikTok, argued earlier on Sunday that the ban was “unprecedented” and “irrational”.

 “How does it make sense to impose this app store ban tonight when there are negotiations under way that might make it unnecessary?”
-Hall asked during the hearing.
+Hall asked during a 90-minute hearing.
 “This is just punitive.
 This is just a blunt way to whack the company. ...
 There is simply no urgency here.”

-TikTok said it was pleased with the injunction and added it “will also maintain our ongoing dialogue with the government to turn our proposal, which the president gave his preliminary approval to last week, into an agreement.”

-ByteDance said on Sept.
-20 it had struck a preliminary deal for Walmart Inc WMT.N and Oracle Corp ORCL.N to take stakes in a new company, TikTok Global, that would oversee U.S. operations after Trump said he had given the deal his "blessing."
-Negotiations continue over the terms of the agreement and to resolve concerns from Washington and Beijing.

 The Justice Department said a preliminary injunction would be “interfering with a formal national security judgment of the president; altering the landscape with respect to ongoing CFIUS negotiations; and continuing to allow sensitive and valuable user information to flow to ByteDance with respect to all new users.”

-Reporting by David Shepardson; Editing by Bill Berkrot, Peter Cooney and Edwina Gibbs
+Reporting by David Shepardson; Addditional reporting by Yingzhi Yang in Beijing and Pei Li in Hong Kong; Editing by Bill Berkrot, Peter Cooney and Edwina Gibbs

 Our Standards: The Thomson Reuters Trust Principles.